sasa-solutions/yr_weather/README.md

 Or: `bundle install yr_weather`

 ## Configuration
-While YR don't require any registration or API keys, they do as that you provide a site name and email address.
+While YR don't require any registration or API keys, they do ask is that you provide a site name and email address.
 Specifically:
 > the name of your website and some contact info (e.g. a GitHub URL, a non-personal email address, a working website or a mobile app store appname)

 To this end, the gem will require at least an `@` symbol in the site name.